 6. “Sexual intercourse is fundamental to a person’s identity, and therefore need not be restricted to marriage.”
 In marriage, the man and the woman become one flesh in their whole relationship, and the relationship is holy because in the beginning God blessed it; it was part of what was ‘very good’ (Gen 1:27-31).
 Any sexual relationship outside such a union is unholy, and no one will inherit God’s kingdom unless he is holy (I Cor 6:9).
 Identity has to do with who we are and who we identify with, and the fundamental question is whether, at the end of life, Christ will recognise us as one of his.
 ‘Those who are Christ’s have crucified the flesh with its passions and desires.’
 In Revelation, sexual promiscuity is the principal charge laid against the civilisation about to be destroyed.

 7. “Christian believers go straight to heaven when they die.”
 In truth, we lie in the earth, unconscious, like everyone else, until the day we rise. whether we are buried in a grave or reduced to ash is of no significance.
 Nonetheless, the biblical picture is that of bodily resurrection, supremely exemplified by Christ himself.
 We don’t go to heaven as a disembodied soul and then just before the resurrection slip back to earth.
 On the appointed day (John 6:40) ‘we shall all be changed. … For this thing of corruption must put on the incorruptible. … Not that we would be unclothed, but that we would be further clothed.’
 (I Cor 15:51, 53, II Cor 5:4) This is the first resurrection, before the millennial reign of Christ (Rev 20:4, 6), with the rest of humanity rising at the end of this period (Rev 20:5, 11-14).
 The idea that our final destination is heaven etherialises the life to come and reinforces a bias against the physical, historical and literal that is foreign to biblical thinking.
-“Your kingdom come on earth” – this is the goal.
-The idea that we go straight to heaven also reinforces Christian individualism.
-In truth, we are members of one body; we rise together, having been in Christ when he rose.
-Worst of all, it encourages spiritual sleepiness.
+“Your kingdom come on earth” – this is the goal and mission of the Church.
+The idea that we go straight to heaven also has the ungodly effect of reinforcing Christian individualism.
+In truth, we are members of one body; we rise as one, having been in Christ when he rose.
+Worst of all, the idea encourages spiritual sleepiness.
 Why should we look forward to the Lord’s return if our own personal resurrection does not depend on his coming back?
 Whether he comes soon or in a million years becomes a matter of indifference.

 8. “Make an initial commitment to Jesus and your eternal destiny is secure.”
-By contrast, at the end of each letter to the churches Jesus makes his promise of eternal life conditional on our remaining faithful (Rev 2:7).
+At the end of each letter to the churches Jesus makes his promise of eternal life conditional on our remaining faithful (Rev 2:7).
 We are saved by faith, but that faith, that salvation, is proved in the way we live.
 David Pawson spells this out in Once Saved, Always Saved?
 The Sower sows his seed: some falls on good soil, some gets choked by thorns, some falls on soil with no depth.
 Without a root, we wither away.
-Minimising the importance of working out our salvation goes with a general devaluation of intimacy with Christ (does a believer need to be a life-long follower, always listening for his voice?), a devaluation of service (need a believer serve God and man in practice?) and a devaluation of reward (will he really differentiate?).
+Minimising the importance of working out our salvation goes with a general devaluation of intimacy with Christ (does a believer need to be a life-long follower, always listening for his voice?), a devaluation of service (need a believer serve God and man in practice?) and a devaluation of reward (will he really differentiate between one follower and another?).
 “See, I am coming soon, bringing my recompense with me, to repay everyone for what he has done” (Rev 22:12).

 9. “God is Love; he is not to be feared.”
 In his first letter John says, ‘Anyone who does not love does not know God, because God is love’, and ‘There is no fear in love, but perfect love casts out fear’.
 Fear, he says, suggests punishment.
 However, that is exactly the reason why one should fear him.
 Love is perfected by obeying God’s commandments and loving one’s brother (I John 2:5, 4:12, 17f).
 Only if this love abides in us can we have boldness in the day of judgement (2:28, 4:17).
 Along with the rest of the Bible, New Testament and Old, Revelation commends godly fear.
 It is for the Lord to say, “Do not fear” (Rev 1:17).